RubenFontes/montagem-resposiva/README.md

-# Pesponsive mount
+# About
+Proposal for assembling a responsive mobile interface.
 Project related to the discipline of Internet III (UFPB)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.